OpenRefine/OpenRefine/docs/versioned_docs/version-3.4/manual/installing.md

 If you install and start OpenRefine on a Windows computer without Java, it will automatically open up a browser window to the [Java downloads page](https://java.com/en/download/), and you can simply follow the instructions there.

 We recommend you [download](https://java.com/en/download/) and install Java before proceeding with the OpenRefine installation.
-Please note that OpenRefine works with Java 14 but not Java 16 or later versions, hopefully this will be fixed in the 3.5 final release (see issue [#4106](https://github.com/OpenRefine/OpenRefine/issues/4106)).
+Please note that OpenRefine works with Java 8 to Java 15 but not Java 16 or later versions.

 #### Compatible browser {#compatible-browser}